-Istrian vineyards with rolling hills and Mediterranean landscape
+Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Premier Wine RegionNorthwestern Croatia